Roommetro/Friendly.WPFStandardControls/README.md

 ============================
 Friendly.WPFStandardControls defines the following classes.
-They can operate WPF control easily from another process.
+They can operate WPF control easily from a separate process.

 * WPFButtonBase
 * WPFComboBox